|Molecular Genetics of Bunyaviridae|

 Role of Interferon and NSs in pathogenesis

 Rift Valley fever virus is an arbovirus of the Bunyaviridae family (Phlebovirus genus) transmitted by mosquitoes.
-It is endemic in sub-saharian Africa where it provokes many epizootics /epidemics.
-Recently it spread to Middle East.
+It is endemic in sub-saharian Africa where it provokes many epizootics/epidemics.
+Recently it spreads to Middle East.
 Ruminants are severely affected with a high mortality rate, abortions and teratogenesis.
 In humans, infection can lead to a fatal hemorrhagic fever with an acute hepatitis.
 The role of the non structural protein NSs has been determined only very recently.
 Studies on this phosphoprotein which forms filamentous structures in the nucleus whereas every step of the viral cycle occurs in the cytoplasm, represent our main axis of research.
 Genetic analysis of Clone 13, a naturally avirulent mutant, which possesses a large internal deletion in the NSs gene helped to show that NSs plays a major role in virulence and to demonstrate that NSs prevents the host antiviral response by blocking type I interferon production.
-Analysis of infected cells indicated that NSs prevents activation of transcription of Interferon beta mRNA.
 Analysis of the mechanism utilized by NSs to act as antagonist of interferon production indicates that NSs is in fact a general inhibitor of cell transcription which interacts with p44 a sub-unit of the general transcription factor TFIIH.
 By sequestering p44 and XPB, another sub-unit of TFIIH in the nuclear filament of NSs, the cellular concentration of TFIIH is drastically reduced, making the cell unable to transcribe its RNAs.
 Other partners are being studied.

 Studies on transcription and replication with minigenomes.